 Conform not! to copies So-called “nonconformists” Refusing to recognize Truth Their “group-think” defy!
 Become its reformist Decry! all who hard truths Eschew

-Revolt!
+Subvert!
 Take back morals!
-Out-quarrel the dictums Of the marriage-and-sex Revolution Its pills have us blue-pilled It reaps unplanned victims Since weddingless sex sows Confusion
+Out-quarrel the dictums Of the “free-love” sans love Revolution Its pills have us blue-pilled It reaps unplanned victims As weddingless sex sows Confusion

 Campaign! for true “tolerance“ (That is, not intolerant Of people or viewpoints Displeasing) Displayed in Christ’s welcome Of earth’s full conglomerate Whose love is inclusive

-I met an old man in the park’s dying light His eyes kind and bright; He outstretched a hand We shook while he asked, “If with you it’s all right “Might I share what I saw when I passed?”
+I met an old man in the park’s dying light His eyes kind and bright; his hand waiting fast We shook as he asked, “If with you it’s all right “Wanna hear what I saw when I passed?”

-“Last weekend, my heart quit, but soon wifey dear Restarted my ticker!
-She knows CPR Before coming to, I saw some queer places You ain’t gonna reach by no car!
+“Last weekend, my heart quit, but soon my dear wife Restarted my ticker!
+She knows CPR Before coming to, I saw some queer sights You ain’t gonna reach by no car!

-“Saw hell where the dress code ain’t meant for no prude But nudeness, they hollered, is never permitted All garb must be racy, risqué, or plain lewd Since modesty’s fully forbidden…”
+“Saw hell where the dress code ain’t meant for no prude But nudeness, they hollered, is never permitted All garb must be racy, risqué, or plain lewd Since modesty’s purely forbidden…”

 “And next I saw heaven!
-Not as strict as you’d reckon All dress there must highlight one’s beauty with flair Its duty: to accent God’s Image that beckons Armani could never compare!”
+Less strict than you’d guess All dress there must highlight one’s beauty with flair Its duty: to accent God’s Image the best Armani could never compare!”

-“Hell’s speech code is clear, ain’t no way to refuse No cordial or courteous words are endured Just cussing and gossip and God’s name abused Complaining and slander and slurs…”
+“Hell’s speech code is clear, ain’t no way to refuse No courteous or cordial exchange is endured Just cursing and gossip and God’s name abused Complaining and slander and slurs…”

-“But speech was so peachy on those Golden Shores For never is heard a discouraging word All talk is affirming; pure kindness outpours ‘Til goodness ‘n love are upstirred!”
+“But speech was plum peachy on those Golden Shores For never “is heard a discouraging word” All words are affirming; pure kindness outpours ‘Til goodness ‘n love are upstirred!”

-While gawking in awe, I imagined such visions First shock… as I saw myself comfy in hell Then peace… as I vowed to make flightpath decisions Not caring ’bout oglers, I yelled…
+My feelings evolved as I pictured such visions First shock… as I saw myself comfy in hell Then peace… as I vowed to make flightpath decisions Not caring ’bout oglers, I yelled…

 “I’d best now get ready before the long rest Today, I will start!
-Gonna dress for success Gonna tame this loose tongue for that place to obtain Where each sight and each sound will be blessed!”
+Gonna dress for success Gonna tame this ol’ tongue for that place to obtain Where each sight and each sound will impress!”

-He raved, “I’m relieved you believe my true tale May God keep our robes for the banquet fresh-laundered I’ll see you again once we’ve passed through the veil!”
+The old man said, “If you do, glory’s in store!
+May God keep our robes for the feast freshly laundered I’ll see you again once we’ve hopped through death’s door!”
 He waved and then onward he wandered

-Plump raindrops soon soaked all my musings of wonder Loud thunder arm-twisted my feet quick to burst Mid-sprint, I debated whose rules to live under
+Plump raindrops soon soaked and awoke me from wonder Loud thunder arm-twisted my feet quick to burst Mid-sprint, I debated whose ways to live under

 O Visa, I’m trusting in you You give me cold beer and hot pizza But Jesus, I promise, I’ll turn to you, too If ever I lose… My Visa